jentimanatol/java/Java_Graph_Macroeconomics/README.md

 All case studies must be submitted in word-processed format, free from spelling, grammar, and punctuation errors.
 No late assignments will be accepted.
 If you are not able to attend a class in which a written assignment is due, it is your responsibility to submit via email on the due date and submit a hard copy at the next scheduled class.

----

-Feel free to modify or expand upon this structure to fit your course's needs! 😊